junxit/us-congress-bills-110/metadata.md

 - 2007-05-03 — The Speaker designated the Honorable Vic Snyder to act as Chairman of the Committee.
 - 2007-05-03 — The previous question was ordered pursuant to the rule. (consideration: CR H4462)
 - 2007-05-03 — The previous question was ordered without objection. (consideration: CR H4462)
+- 2007-05-07 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.